Enhancing the sensitivity to neutrino oscillation parameters using synergy between T2K, NO$\nu$A and JUNO: Results

 T2K, by contrast, prefers $\dcp$ in the LHP for both NH and IH, and therefore has only a single $1\sigma$ allowed region under free hierarchy.
 One of the degenerate \nova solutions thus conflicts with the T2K preference.

 JUNO's strong hierarchy sensitivity resolves this degeneracy by selecting the correct mass ordering in all simulated cases: \begin{itemize} \item \textbf{If JUNO is simulated with NH true:} JUNO selects NH.
 The surviving \nova solution lies in the UHP, while T2K prefers the LHP.
-Hence, the \nova--T2K tension persists. \item \textbf{If JUNO is simulated with IH true:} JUNO selects IH.
+Hence, the \nova--T2K tension persists. \item \textbf{If JUNO is simulated with IH true:} JUNO selects IH (min. $\dchsq$ for NH test in case of JUNO only simulation is $\approx$ 72.31).
 Under IH, both \nova and T2K prefer $\dcp$ in the LHP, and the tension between the experiments disappears. \end{itemize} Thus, JUNO always removes the hierarchy--$\dcp$ degeneracy inherent to \nova, but the survival or removal of the \nova--T2K tension depends entirely on the underlying hierarchy.